FabriXWork User GuideFabriXWork User Guide

 • Create Presentation Slides from Your Documents — Transform documents into presentations

-• Customer Insight & Strategy Recommendations — Analyze data, generate insights
+• Customer Insight & Strategy Recommendations — Analyze data, generate insights, transform into presentation

 Last Updated: 3/24/26, 11:47 PM